ATL-WDI-Curriculum/rails-intro/README.md

 2. Where should you put third-party JavaScript and CSS files?
     What about files you create yourself?

-3. Suppoose that you needed to change your application's routes.
+3. Suppose that you needed to change your application's routes.
     Where would you go to do that?

 We'll regroup afterwards to discuss your answers to these questions.